Trooping the Colour

-Trooping the Colour is a ceremony performed every year in London, United Kingdom, by regiments of the British Army.
+Trooping the Colour is a ceremonial event performed every year on Horse Guards Parade in London, United Kingdom, by regiments of Household Division, to celebrate the official birthday of the British sovereign, though the event is not necessarily held on that day.
+It is also known as the Sovereign's Birthday Parade.
 Similar events are held in other countries of the Commonwealth.
-Trooping the Colour has been a tradition of British infantry regiments since the 17th century, and since 1748 has marked the official birthday of the British sovereign, although its roots go back much earlier.
+In the UK, it is, with the State Opening of Parliament, the biggest event of the ceremonial calendar, and watched by millions on TV and on the streets of London.

-Each year, one of the five Foot Guards regiments of the Household Division is selected to troop (carry) its colours through the ranks of guards.
-The colours were once used on the battlefield as a rallying point.
+Historically, colours were once used on the battlefield as a rallying point.
+They display the battle honours of a regiment and are a focal point of Trooping the Colour.
+The ceremony has marked the sovereign's official birthday since 1748.
+Each year, one of the five Foot Guards regiments of the Household Division is selected to slowly troop (carry) its colour through the ranks of guards, who stand with arms presented.
+During the slow march-past, the colours are lowered before the monarch and during the quick march-past the colours fly.
+The monarch will salute the colours in return.

-During the ceremony, the monarch travels down the Mall from Buckingham Palace to Horse Guards Parade in a royal procession with a sovereign's escort of Household Cavalry (mounted troops or horse guards).
-After receiving a royal salute, the monarch inspects his troops of the Household Division and the King's Troop, Royal Horse Artillery.

-The entire Household Division assembly then conducts a march past the monarch.
-Parading with its guns, the King's Troop takes precedence as the mounted troops perform a walk-march and trot-past.
-Music is provided by the massed bands of the Foot Guards and the mounted Band of the Household Cavalry, together with a Corps of Drums, and occasionally pipers, totalling approximately 400 musicians.
+During the ceremony, the monarch processes down the Mall from Buckingham Palace to Horse Guards Parade in a royal procession with a Sovereign's Escort of Household Cavalry (mounted troops or horse guards).
+After receiving a royal salute, the monarch inspects his troops of the Household Division and the King's Troop.
+Music is provided by the massed bands of the Foot Guards and the Mounted Band of the Household Cavalry, together with a Corps of Drums, and pipers, totalling approximately 400 musicians.
+Once obtained, the colour is displayed at the head of the march past the sovereign in slow and quick time, by the Foot Guards, the Household Cavalry, and the King's Troop.
+(The latter two elements, being mounted, conduct a walk-past and a trot-past.)

-Returning to Buckingham Palace, the monarch watches a further march-past from outside the gates.
+Returning to Buckingham Palace, the monarch surveys a further march-past from outside the gates.
 Following a 41-gun salute by the King's Troop in Green Park, the royal family make an appearance on the palace balcony for a Royal Air Force flypast.